DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Introduction

 The emergence of Deepfake began in 2017, when a Reddit user with the name ``deepfakes" started sharing face-swapped pornography videos and movie clips, and it immediately drew widespread attention due to its potential harmful use against information security and personal reputation.
 The term deepfake later has expanded meanings that also include fully-generated human facial images, talking face videos, and synthetic audios etc..
 To battle deepfakes, image forensics researchers have proposed various detection methods \cite{Seow2022AOpportunities, Mirsky2021TheDeepfakes} that classify a questioned video or image into real or deepfake, and large improvements have been made in this area.

-In this paper, we focus on a new task named as Deepfake REalism AssessMent, or DREAM for short.
+In this paper, we focus on a new task named as Deepfake photoREalism AssessMent, or DREAM for short.
 The difference between DREAM and the traditional deepfake detection task is illustrated in Fig. \ref{fig_task}.
-They both train machine learning models to predict some labels or scores from input videos, but the deepfake detection model outputs the probability of the video being a deepfake, whereas the DREAM model outputs the score of realism.
+They both train machine learning models to predict some labels or scores from input videos, but the deepfake detection model outputs the probability of the video being a deepfake, whereas the DREAM model outputs the score of photorealism.
 The training of the deepfake detection model requires objective labels as ``real" and ``fake", which are provided by an oracle who knows the accurate source of each video (oftentimes the dataset creator).
-On the contrary, the training of the DREAM model requires subjective labels like ``very high sense of realism", ``average sense of realism", ``relatively low sense of realism", etc., which are provided by human raters, and the scores can be averaged over a crowd to reflect the average realism perception, i.e. the Mean Opinion Score (MOS).
-The usage of these models is also different in that, the deepfake detection models help us to judge the realness of a video, while the DREAM models imitate human perception to assess the realism of a video automatically.
-A facial video can have very high realism while being a deepfake in the same time.
-The DREAM models have potential applications in automatically assessing the quality and deceptiveness of deepfakes as an important evaluation metric, and also have potentials in improving deepfake realism as a GAN-style critic, though these applications are not in the scope of this work.
+On the contrary, the training of the DREAM model requires subjective labels like ``very high sense of photorealism", ``average sense of photorealism", ``relatively low sense of photorealism", etc., which are provided by human raters, and the scores can be averaged over a crowd to reflect the average photorealism perception, i.e. the Mean Opinion Score (MOS).
+The usage of these models is also different in that, the deepfake detection models help us to judge the realness of a video, while the DREAM models imitate human perception to assess the photorealism of a video automatically.
+A facial video can have very high photorealism while being a deepfake in the same time.
+On the other hand, a real video may also be misinterpreted as being a deepfake or having low photorealism if it has very low video quality, e.g. when the video is severely compressed.
+The DREAM models have potential applications in assessing the quality and deceptiveness of deepfakes as an important evaluation metric, and also have potentials in improving deepfake photorealism as a GAN-style critic, though these applications are not in the scope of this work.